 No matter how I look at it, the numbers just don’t add up.
 I can not afford a second child.
 Not with how much nursery costs, nor the wrap around care they will need once they start school (you will never see all of those nursery fees again, they're just spent somewhere else for more childare)

 My husband and I initially wanted two children within two years of each other, you know, get the chaos years done quickly.
 But, at £1010.77p a month for one child there was no way we could afford two in nursery.

 ‘Oh you can never afford children, no one can.’
 This is what my mum always tells me.
 And her last child was born in 1984.
-Almost 40 years on and we are still pedalling this line like ‘it’s just how it is’.
-Well it shouldn’t be.
+Almost 40 years on and we are still pedalling this line like ‘it's just how it is’.
+Well, it shouldn’t be.
 It’s not okay.

 UK childcare costs third highest in the world

 As Joeli Brearley, founder of Pregnant Then Screwed tells us, “childcare is an investment not a cost.”
 I'm doing my bit to invest in the future generation.
 Though it feels a tad one sided at the mo.
 A bit more investment from the Government would be great.